raikasdev/craftjs/README.md

 ## Usage
 Tutorials for creating CraftJS plugins will come later.
 For now, see 'internal' for a JS plugin example.
-If you copy the package.json from there, make sure to change dependency 'craftjs-plugin' to latest version from npm.
+If you copy the package.json from there, make sure to change dependency '@craftjs-typings/core' to latest version from npm.

 To install CraftJS, just copy the jar file to your plugins folder.